 CTRL + C or CTRL C, a widely used keyboard shortcut, is utilized for copying text or anything to the clipboard.
 Later, you can paste the copied things to your desired space.
 Unfortunately, due to some reasons in some cases, this handy shortcut might not work in Excel.
 Did you ever face such a tiresome situation?
 In this article, we have given 6 workable solutions for CTRL C not working In Excel.

-Reasons for CTRL C Not Working in Excel
+If CTRL C Not Working in Excel: 4 Major Reasons

 Notable reasons for CTRL C not working in Excel include:

 - The keyboard can malfunction so that CTRL C does not work in Excel.

 - The Excel you are using may be affected by the virus, so CTRL C is not working in Excel.

 - The Excel file can be corrupted.